Skip to content

 Antimony in Connecticut Drinking Water

-Antimony has been detected in water systems serving 4,387 ZIP codes nationwide.
+Antimony has been detected in 53 Connecticut ZIP codes, above a limit or health guideline in 10.
 Here is what you need to know about antimony in your drinking water and how it may affect your household.

 What Is Antimony?